AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-010-mitchell.loureiro.md

 * Linking AI services together
 * Lowering the barriers and enabling Machine Learning (ML) and access to data
 * The goal to make a thinking machine that is safe for humanity
-* How the AGI token will work (used to purchase AI services in platform only)
-* How the token sale and economic structure of cryptocurrency drive the open source AI community and facilitate initiatives
+* How the economic structure of cryptocurrency drive the open source AI community and facilitate initiatives
 * The open source community
 * SingularityNET's four founding organizations
 * The OpenCog Foundation - working on AGI and how to build a reasoning machine, the focus on this platform is the application of AGI resources and coordinating narrow AI at scale